Broadly speaking (based on the hadith literature) there are two styles of tying the turban:

 Despite numerous hadith on the importance of Tahannuk the Usuli clerics have abandoned this practice since at least the last 300 years and favored the layering style of Tabiqiyah.
 According to them Tahannuk (in these times) draws attention (to oneself) and therefore becomes a libaas-e-shuraa (dress of fame) which therefore should be avoided.
 This is a “rational” excuse that goes against the Sunnah of the Holy Prophet (s) and teachings of the Ahlulbayt (as).
 Such reasoning is not surprising as the very foundation of Usulism rests on “rational” (man-made) principles that are liberally used to modify the Shariat.
 Even the constitution of Iran takes up ijtihad and recasts it as a principle of legal and political dynamism by declaring that government and values are to be based on the “continuous ijtihad of a fully qualified jurists.”
 The clause suggests that shariah may be changed or expanded to fit new circumstances.
 [Section 1, article 6, Constitution of Iran]

-The argument that Tahannuk is a libaas-e-shura is weak.
+The argument that Tahannuk is a libaas-e-shura is not very convincing.
 First of all in Arabic language the Turban is not part of a person’s libaas.
 Libaas refers exclusively to his clothes and garments.
 That is why although wearing black clothes (libaas) is not allowed at all times, wearing a black turban is acceptible, since a turban is not considered as part of the libaas.
 See our article Wearing Black Clothes for more details on the prohibition of wearing black.

 Secondly, the whole purpose of a clerical attire is to draw attention and is primarily used to differentiate the clergy from the layman.
 This is true across all religions.
 Consider the usuli clerical attire in its full combination – it consists of the Tabiqiyah turban, ankle length Cassock (most likely adapted from christian clergy), a tunic (jhubba) with a chinese collar and a cloak.
 This dress (like other clerical attire) draws attention and therefore most clerics wear it only in the religious gatherings (where drawing attention is intentional), and they avoid it in their day-to-day non-religious activities.